devhartley/Gangsir_MC_LuaPrograms/README.md

 At least tier 2 screen and graphics card required, but use tier 3 for best results.
 This program generates cool looking designs using text.
 Causes high power usage when using tier 3 screens, so plan accordingly, a power converter is recommended.

+###OpenComputers Microcontroller Programs

+***-S.L.D.R.R.***

+Short for Super Long Delay Redstone Repeater, this is a Microcontroller program that makes the Microcontroller work like a vanilla repeater, while being able to reach delays up to 4 mins.
+To use, place the Microcontroller containing the program.
+The following directions are from the player's perspective, facing the MC.
+Imput to start the delay goes in on the left side.
+Output after the delay comes out the right side.
+The back is the amount of delay, set by the redstone signal strength, from 0-15.
+The front is the multiplier, with 1 added.
+So, for example, 3 in the back and 2 in the front would create a 9 second delay.
+The formula is:
+`delay = backPower*(frontPower+1)`.
+The 1 added to the multiplier is to allow lack of a multiplier for a x1 delay.
+With this, it's possible to get up to 4 mins of delay with full signal in front and back.
+Of course, you can't get any amount of seconds you want, so fine tuning with repeaters may be necessary.